Green infrastructure: United States

 Green infrastructure programs managed by EPA and partner organizations are intended to improve water quality generally through more extensive management of stormwater runoff.
 The practices are expected to reduce stress on traditional water drainage infrastructure--storm sewers and combined sewers—which are typically extensive networks of underground pipes and/or surface water channels in U.S. cities, towns and suburban areas.
 Improved stormwater management is expected to reduce the frequency of combined sewer overflows and sanitary sewer overflows, reduce the impacts of urban flooding, and provide other environmental benefits.

 Though green infrastructure is yet to become a mainstream practice, many US cities have initiated its implementation to comply with their MS4 permit requirements.
+Cities do this through creating green infrastructure and landscaping incentive programs that are designed to encourage retrofits or adoption of new projects on private property.
+There are approximately 555 incentive programs across the United States.
 For example, the City of Philadelphia has installed or supported a variety of retrofit projects in neighborhoods throughout the city.
 Installed improvements include: